 Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
-The school online safety co-ordinator is Miss Rosie Watts
+The online safety co-ordinator is Mr Matt Hughes (Head of Teaching and Learning).

 23. Child on Child Sexual violence and sexual harassment